streamich/libreact/docs/ViewportSensor.md

   - `threshold` - optional, number, percentage how much does your component have to intersect with viewport to be considered visible.
 Defaults to `0`.
-  - `onChange` - optional, callback called when sensor changes it's state, receives the state of the sensor as a single argument.
+  - `onChange` - optional, callback called when sensor changes its state, receives the state of the sensor as a single argument.

 ## State